 "That's really where you start to make a lot of money from the middle-tier level of auction items: when you double up on packages," Hale shares.
 "You get people competing over a single package and then sell it two, three, even four or five times."

-For instance, if a whole table or group of friends is interested in seeing Andrea Bocelli at Madison Square Garden in support of your cause, they can all win the item and start planning a once-in-a-lifetime group experience.
+For instance, if a whole table or group of friends is interested in an Ireland adventure in support of your cause, they can all win the item and start planning a once-in-a-lifetime group experience.

 Winspire "Double Up" Webinar: Watch On-Demand